Metro... In Dino: Plot

-Kajol and Chumki's mother, Shibani Ghosh, is married to Sanjeev Ghosh and faces loneliness in old age as her life seems boring.
-Suddenly she receives an invitation card for a college reunion in Kolkata, and despite objections by her husband, she leaves for Kolkata where she meets up with all her old college mates including Parimal Sarkar, who narrates his life story and seeks help from Shibani, to force his daughter-in-law Jhinuk to move on in her life after the death of her husband; his son Abir and Parimal's wife in a car accident.
+Kajol and Chumki's mother, Shibani Ghosh, is married to Sanjeev Ghosh, who lives in Pune and faces loneliness in old age as her life seems boring.
+Suddenly she receives an invitation card for a college reunion in Kolkata, and despite objections by her husband, she leaves for Kolkata, where she meets up with all her old college mates, including Parimal Sarkar, who narrates his life story and seeks help from Shibani, to force his daughter-in-law Jhinuk to move on in her life after the death of her husband; his son Abir, and Parimal's wife in a car accident.
 He wants to set up Jhinuk with Rohan, the childhood friend of Abir.
 He has purposely started to act drunk and he asks Shibani to pretend to be his rude newly wedded wife who is after all coming home and wants a share in property.

-Akash Arya, is upset with his humdrum life and thinks he too like his father will have to give up on his dream to take care of his family, as Shruti reveals she is pregnant.
+Akash Arya is upset with his humdrum life and thinks he too, like his father, will have to give up on his dream to take care of his family, as Shruti reveals she is pregnant.
 So he decides to quit his job and try his luck as a struggler in Bombay, seeking entry into Bollywood as a singer.
-Meanwhile, as a mutual decision Shruti decides to abort her baby and goes to hospital for the procedure but gets cold feet and does not abort.
+Meanwhile, as a mutual decision, Shruti decides to abort her baby and goes to the hospital for the procedure but gets cold feet and does not abort.
 However, she does not reveal it to Akash.
 Monty on advice of his friends creates a fake Tinder profile and starts flirting with a lady, which is Kajol's fake Tinder profile.
 They share their life problems.
-Kajol recognizes the picture of a plane on his picture and purposely starts to chat with him to see how far he can go with this.
+Kajol recognizes the picture of a plane oi his picture and purposely starts to chat with him to see how far he can go with this.